CosmicResearch/GuidanceComputer/README.md

 # GuidanceComputer
-Repo for the software running in the latest Cosmic's rocket
+Repo for the software running in the latest Cosmic's rocket.

 This software uses the [RTIMULib2 library](https://github.com/richardstechnotes/RTIMULib2) which is under the MIT License, and the [GPSd software](http://www.catb.org/gpsd) under the BSD, MIT and ISC licenses.